dgm9704/flux/README.md

 - output is rough and minimal
 - OK to file bugs on results for implemented cases
 - Starting on CSDR9 validations
+	- roughly 1/3? are implemented in some way
+	- output is very minimal

 ## Next steps
 - Add richer info about the error location and related values.